New Delhi railway station

 Connectivity

-The foot over bridge connecting the station to the parking and airport metro
+The foot-over-bridge connecting the station to the parking and airport metro

-New Delhi railway station is served by New Delhi station on the Yellow Line of the Delhi Metro, and also by the Airport Express (Orange Line), which connects it directly to Indira Gandhi International Airport and further to the Blue Line.[99]
+New Delhi railway station is served by the New Delhi station of the Yellow Line of the Delhi Metro, and also by the Airport Express (Orange Line), which connects it directly to Indira Gandhi International Airport and further to the Blue Line.[99]
 A 242 metres (794 ft) skywalk connects the foot over bridges on Ajmeri Gate side of the station to the metro and the parking complex on Bhavbhuti Marg.[100]
 The total distance of the foot over bridge from Paharganj side to the Bhavbhuti Marg parking area is 442 metres (1,450 ft).[101]

-State Entry Road, a colonial-era legacy situated on Paharganj side, bypasses the congested Chelmsford Road however access is limited.[108][109]
+State Entry Road, a colonial-era legacy situated on Paharganj side, bypasses the congested Chelmsford Road; however, access is limited.[108][109]

 References